cfpb/design-system/docs/pages/typography.md

   ### Don't use type in illustrations or graphics

-  Type should not be used within an illustration or other graphic, as assistive technology such as screen readers can't make sense of the words.
+  Type should generally not be used within an illustration or other graphic, as assistive technology such as screen readers can't make sense of the words.

   ### Colored type is restricted

   Never use colored type, unless it’s a link.
 This restriction includes all brand colors, including CFPB green.

   Although accessible, the combinations of black type on green or green type on black should never be used.